 Little Sheep Mongolian Hot Pot is a hot pot restaurant in downtown San Mateo, right across from Walgreen’s.
 Their soup base options have recently become more acceptable for mainstream Americans.
 This company has a couple locations in the USA and many more in Asia.
 Yum Brands (KFC, Taco Bell) actually owns this company.
 Chinese hot pot is a fun meal where a pot of boiling broth at your table is used to cook meats, vegetables, and seafood.
 Cooking involves dipping the food in the boiling broth for 30 seconds to a couple minutes.
 They also have some pre-cooked BBQ and Rice, Dumpling, Pancake items on the menu.
-Our last visit was at the end of 2012 for dinner.
-See how hot pot is done in Beijing.
+Our last visit was in the middle of 2013 for dinner.
+See how hot pot is done in Beijing Nam Men Hot Pot

 Decor, Vibe – Mongolian Hot Pot has clean modern decor, surprising for a place like this.
 Bar area up front.
 Not like most Chinese restaurant, with clean bathrooms.
 This place gets crowded at night.